pwall567/kjson/USERGUIDE.md

-Most users of the library will not need to know about this two-stage process (string to `JSONValue` followed by `JSONValue` to object, and vice versa) &mdash; first-time users will probably want to start with serializing Kotlin objects to string and deserializing strings to Kotlin.
+Most users of the library will not need to know about this two-stage process (string to `JSONValue` followed by `JSONValue` to object, and vice versa) &mdash; first-time users will probably want to start with serializing Kotlin objects to string and deserializing strings to Kotlin objects.
 More complex uses are described in the sections covering serializing and deserializing to and from `JSONValue`.

-As a native Kotlin library, `kjson` will respect the "nullability" of any object being deserialized;
+As a native Kotlin library, `kjson` will respect the &ldquo;nullability&rdquo; of any object being deserialized;
-that is to say, it will not deserialize `null` into a `String?`.
+that is to say, it will deserialize `null` into a `String?`, but not into a `String`.
 It also has built-in support for Kotlin utility classes such as `Sequence` and `Pair`.

 ## Type mapping